Boniface Hardin: Martin University years

-As Martin Center College increased in size and reputation and moved in 1987 to a larger campus on the east side of Indianapolis, Father Hardin was recognized as a key educational leader.
+As Martin Center College increased in size and reputation and moved in 1987 to a larger campus on the east side of Indianapolis, Hardin was recognized as a key educational leader.
 He was a frequent speaker and received many awards.
 He became known for his ecumenism, social justice orientation, and humility.
 He continued to perform priestly responsibilities at local area churches on a regular basis.
-Thought by many to resemble orator and abolitionist, Frederick Douglass, Father Hardin was closely identified with Douglass through his popular reenactments of incidents in Douglass's life.
+Thought by many to resemble orator and abolitionist, Frederick Douglass, Hardin was closely identified with Douglass through his popular reenactments of incidents in Douglass's life.
 These were offered annually at the university and at other locales in the community.

-As President, Father Hardin was successful in gaining significant external funding for the institution, primarily from the Lilly Endowment.
+As President, Hardin was successful in gaining significant external funding for the institution, primarily from the Lilly Endowment.
 The college became a separate entity from Martin Center in 1979 and, with the addition of two master's degrees, became Martin University in 1989.
 The Lady Elizabeth program, located in the nearby women's prison, was established in 1988 and ran until 2003 when prisoners were moved from Indianapolis to Rockville, Indiana.
 In 2000, the Martin University Education Center, the first newly constructed building, was opened.

-Over the course of Father Hardin's presidency, enrollment went from a handful of students to almost 1,000.
+Over the course of Hardin's presidency, enrollment went from a handful of students to almost 1,000.
 By the time of his retirement in December 2007, 1,370 bachelor's and master's degrees had been awarded by Martin.
 The student body consisted of primarily African American students, a large proportion of which were women, with an average student age hovering around 38 years old.

-In addition to his achievements at Martin University, Father Hardin became a leading community figure in Indianapolis.
+In addition to his achievements at Martin University, Hardin became a leading community figure in Indianapolis.
 He was consultant for Affirmative Action Programs and Training of Affirmative Action Officers, Co-chairperson of the Indianapolis Black Coalition Advocate of Reforms in Police Community Relations; and member of several organizations, including the Mayor's Task Force and Board of Directors for the Indianapolis Project against AIDS for Minorities, Board of Directors of the Benjamin Harrison Home, Indiana State Penal Reform Committee, Tuskegee Airmen, the Downtown Rotary Club of Indianapolis, the Indiana Association of Women in Education, and the National Council of Negro Women.

-Father Hardin experienced a number of health challenges during his life, the most serious of which was prostate cancer in 2002.
+Hardin experienced a number of health challenges during his life, the most serious of which was prostate cancer in 2002.
 He became an outspoken advocate for cancer awareness, diabetes, and other health issues.

 Retirement and death

-Although he planned to write several books following his 2007 retirement, Father Hardin was troubled by turmoil that ensued at Martin University with the advent of his successor, who made rapid changes.
+Although he planned to write several books following his 2007 retirement, Hardin was troubled by turmoil that ensued at Martin University with the advent of his successor, who made rapid changes.
 He suffered a stroke in September, 2011, and died on March 24, 2012.
 He is buried at St. Meinrad Archabbey in southern Indiana.